azatsatklichov/java-in-deep/README.md

 This project will keep enhancing with examples based on below categories.

-## Setup
-No needs special setup, project is a simple Java project with  JUnit5 library.
-Just note that all-folders containing Java code are 'source folders' in case you use Eclipse.

 ## Algorithmic Solutions
 Some algorithmic tasks with basic or more complex solutions